 However, if you have the flexibility of choosing a slightly smaller or larger sized screen, you'll likely find more overall bang for your buck if you were to purchase a 65 inch or 75 inch models.

-The best overall model in the 70-inch 4K TV market offering excellent specs and value for the price.
+The best model overall in the 70-inch 4K TV market offering excellent specs and value for a reasonable price.

 Pricing as of 8/20/19*

 Best 75-Inch Alternative

-If you don't mind an extra 5 inches of screen, this LG model offers all the specs you expect at a reasonable price.
+If you don't mind an extra 5 inches of screen, this VIZIO offers all the specs you'll need at a reasonable price.

-LG delivers with their 75SJ8570 television packing in a quality UHD panel, a Harmon Kardon integrated sound system, webOS 3.5 and support for both HDR10 + Dolby Vision.
+VIZIO delivers with their P759-G1 television packing in a quality 240HZ UHD Quantum Dot panel, SmartCast 3.0, built-in Chromecast, and support for both HDR10, Dolby Vision & HLG.

 Pricing as of 8/20/19*

 Best 65-Inch Alternative

-While you'd lose 5 inches in screen size, you gain perfect blacks from the OLED display technology.
+While you drop 5 inches in screen size, you gain the advantage of perfect blacks from the OLED display.

-LG's OLED TV panels are some of the best on the market thus why they charge the premium price.
-Video content looks better than ever before thanks to increased contrast ratios and wider viewing angles.
+Sony's OLED TV panels are some of the best on the market thus why they charge the premium price.
+Video content looks better thanks to increased contrast ratios and wider viewing angles.
 This model supports all modern HDR formats and has excellent smart functionality.

 Pricing as of 8/20/19*